circuitcat/noise-generator/README.md

 No build process or dependencies required!
 Just:

 1. Clone or download this repository
-2. Open `index.html` in your web browser
+2. Open any HTML file in your web browser
 3. That's it!

 For local development, you can use any static file server: